 Age: How old is your child?
 This is a more important question that it is for some other instruments, such as music keyboards and drum sets.
-For those instruments, children as young as four or five can have a good experience, and there are models that are designed specifically for little ones.
-With an acoustic guitar, however, the child needs to be old enough to make the experience worthwhile.
-With a few exceptions, children younger than 8 or 9 years of age will lack the hand size, coordination, and patience necessary to get started on even the most basic acoustic guitar lessons.
-For older children, and acoustic guitar is an excellent choice.
+For those instruments, kids as young as four or five can have a good experience, and there are models that are designed specifically for little ones.
+With an acoustic guitar, however, kids need to be old enough to make the experience worthwhile.
+With a few exceptions, kids younger than 8 or 9 years of age will lack the hand size, coordination, and patience necessary to get started on even the most basic acoustic guitar lessons.
+For older kids, and acoustic guitar is an excellent choice.
 However, in many cases, they will still need a 3/4-scale instrument to make sure that they can appropriately play chords and reach all of the frets.

 Lessons: You need to consider how your child is going to actually learn to play the instrument.
 Do you have someone to give your child lessons?
 Many music keyboards for young people include a "tutorial mode" that can be very effective, but this is not possible for electric guitars.
 The more serious you and your child get about their instrument, the more appropriate it is to consider finding a guitar teacher.
 A good teacher can change a child's life!